 As we all know, things can go wrong, that’s why it is important to have protection and be insured.
 Insurance is a safety net, to ensure that when something does happen, it minimises the impact.
 The Mortgage Brigade™ can offer indispensable advice that factors-in all aspects of your life, home and family to make sure that you are getting the most out of your insurance cover.

-Buildings Insurance Cover
+Buildings Insurance Cover:

+Building insurance is a mandatory requirement that all lenders look for when arranging a mortgage, regardless of whether you’re buying a property or remortgaging.
 When purchasing a leasehold property this may already be covered by the monthly or annual maintenance charge.
 If you are purchasing a freehold property it’s likely that the buildings insurance will need to be covered by you and you will need buildings insurance in place for the exchange of contracts.